Pentagon chief orders US airlines to assist Afghan evacuation | english.lokmat.com

 Pentagon chief orders US airlines to assist Afghan evacuation

-Washington, Aug 22 US Secretary of Defence Lloyd Austin has ordered the US airlines to provide 18 aircraft ...
+Washington, Aug 23 US Secretary of Defense Lloyd Austin ordered the country's airlines to provide 18 aircraft to ...

-Washington, Aug 22 US Secretary of Defence Lloyd Austin has ordered the US airlines to provide 18 aircraft to support evacuation missions from Afghanistan, the Pentagon said on Sunday.
+Washington, Aug 23 US Secretary of Defense Lloyd Austin ordered the country's airlines to provide 18 aircraft to support evacuation missions from Afghanistan, the Pentagon said.

-Pentagon Press Secretary John Kirby said in a statement that Austin has ordered the Commander of US Transportation Command "to activate Stage I of the Civil Reserve Air Fleet (CRAF)", which provides the Pentagon access to commercial air mobility resources to support evacuation from Afghanistan, Xinhua news agency reported.
+Pentagon Press Secretary John Kirby said in a statement on Sunday that Austin has ordered the Commander of US Transportation Command "to activate Stage I of the Civil Reserve Air Fleet (CRAF)", which provides the Pentagon access to commercial air mobility resources to support evacuation from Afghanistan, reports Xinhua news agency.

 "The current activation is for 18 aircraft: three each from American Airlines, Atlas Air, Delta Air Lines and Omni Air; two from Hawaiian Airlines; and four from United Airlines," said the statement.